andrearanica/procedural-generation/README.md

 ## Build

-You can download the [latest release](https://github.com/andrearanica/procedural-generation/releases/) from the releases page.
+1. Clone the repository or download the [latest release](https://github.com/andrearanica/procedural-generation/releases/) from the releases page.

-Otherwise, you can build the project on your machine:

-1. Clone the repository

     ``` bash
     git clone https://github.com/andrearanica/procedural-generation
     ```

-2. Install the compiler: if you are using Windows you can install [MinGW32](https://github.com/brechtsanders/winlibs_mingw/releases/download/10.2.0-11.0.0-8.0.0-r7/winlibs-i686-posix-dwarf-gcc-10.2.0-llvm-11.0.0-mingw-w64-8.0.0-r7.7z).
+2. Install the compiler: if you are using Windows you can install [MinGW32](https://github.com/brechtsanders/winlibs_mingw/releases/download/10.2.0-11.0.0-8.0.0-r7/winlibs-i686-posix-dwarf-gcc-10.2.0-llvm-11.0.0-mingw-w64-8.0.0-r7.7z) and extract it under `C:\`.
 On Linux you can use the default compiler which can be installed with the following command.

     ``` bash
     sudo apt install build-essential
     ```

-3. Libraries: on Windows you don't need to install anything manually, since libraries are stored inside the `base/` subfolder; on Linux you need to run the following commands.
+3. Libraries: on Windows you don't need to install anything manually, since libraries are stored inside the `base/` subfolder; on Linux you need to run the `install_dependencies.sh` script or manually run the following commands.

     ``` bash
     sudo apt install mesa-utils